csp256/IsoVis/README.md

 * Remove all global variables (time intensnive, mediums priority)
 * Interpolation is always on (do not intend to fix)
 * Non-wireframe mode is broken (do not intend to fix)
-* Several other graphical issues (do not intend to fix)
+* Several other graphical issues; most under "Materials" (do not intend to fix)
 * Interface is bad on mobile phones (do not intend to fix)

 ## Pull requests, suggestions, and use-cases welcome.